tejas-jm/resume-parser-server/README.md

-# 🧠 Resume Parser using Docling, Qwen3, LangGraph & Langfuse
+# 🧠 Resume Parser using Docling, SLM, LangGraph & Langfuse

 ## 📄 Overview
 This project implements an **intelligent, layout-aware Resume Parser** that extracts structured data such as contact details, education, experience, projects, skills, and certifications from resumes in **PDF**, **DOCX**, and **DOC** formats.